top of page

 Why Wheel Bearing Noise Should Not Be Ignored

 Wheel bearing noise usually means internal wear has already started.
+Ignoring the issue can lead to:

-• Further damage to the hub assembly
+• Further damage to the hub assembly.

-• Increased repair costs
+• Increased repair costs.

-• Potential safety concerns
+• Potential safety concerns.

 Early diagnosis allows the problem to be addressed before more serious mechanical failure occurs.